EliteTRENT/Bruteforce_password_cracker/README.md

 GUI for user interaction
-Input validation for max length and target password Checks for the password in a common passwords file (common.txt) Brute force search with adjustable maximum length
+Input validation for max length and target password Checks for the password in a common passwords file (common.txt)
+---Ensure the common.txt file is present in the same directory as the script.--- Brute force search with adjustable maximum length
 User notifications for the password search process and results

 # Usage
 Navigate to the project directory.
-Ensure the common.txt file is present in the same directory as the script.
 You can create a simple common.txt file if not already available.
 Run the script using Python:

 bash